danielx-art/Particle-Physics/README.md

     - draw connections between particles
     - see collision detection algorythims at work
     - color pixels or regions of the canvas based on particles properties or mean values, such as temperature, density, velocity etc
+8. Learn some stuff, make some art and have **FUN**!

 ## **ALGORITHMS AND IDEAS FOR FURTHER IMPLEMENTATION** (*or how to overcomplicate things*)
+- Implement Runge Kutta order 4 for solving dynamics
-1. option of quadtree (or k-tree) for collision detection between particles (O(n.log(n))) ***OR*** space hashing, in wich we divide the particles' space in cells and search for interactions or collisions of a particle only in specified cells for example in neighbour cells within a certain distance from the mentioned particle.
+- Option for a quadtree (or k-tree) to handle collision detection between particles (O(n.log(n))) ***OR*** space hashing, in wich we divide the particles' space in cells and search for interactions or collisions of a particle only in specified cells (for example in neighbour cells within a certain distance from the mentioned particle).
-2. GJK algorithm for detecting polygon intersection, wich can be useful for:
+- GJK algorithm for detecting polygon intersection, that can be useful for:
     - customize querying shapes for particle detection of interactions with others
     - implementing custom interactions and collisions between different particle systems, maybe
-3. Implement substepping for optimizing accuracy, dividing the frame into sub calculations.
+- Implement substepping for optimizing accuracy, dividing the frame into sub calculations.
-4. Implement helper functions to sort arrays (like distances from a particle and the particles in its query region or the velocities off all particles etc).
+- Implement helper functions to sort arrays (like distances from a particle and the particles in its query region or the velocities off all particles etc).
-This would be useful for designing springs, clocth simulations or solf bodies  and the better algorithm here would probably be Tim Sort.
+This would be useful for designing springs, cloth simulations or soft bodies - the better algorithm here would probably be Tim Sort.
-5. Implement a particle's life time, in wich it is destroied after some time (and maybe also introduce some variance trough an error property as well) and then maybe recreated (using the same initial properties?)
+- Implement a particle's life time: it is destroyed after some time (and maybe also introduce some variance trough an error property as well) and then maybe be recreated (using the same initial properties?) or replaced.
-6. Maybe implement a "source", or a region in wich the particles will be generated -> This could be done via the generator of initial positions and velocities, so maybe just create some helper functions to use as prebuilt parameters.
+- Maybe implement a "source", or a region in wich the particles will be generated -> This could be done via the generator of initial positions and velocities, so maybe just create some helper functions to use as prebuilt parameters.

 ## TODO (for developers use only)